 As a membership and advocacy organization, we connect worker cooperative members to benefits, to each other and to the larger cooperative and economic justice movements.
-We amplify our members’ individual voices to advocate for worker cooperatives at the local, state and national level.
+We amplify our members’ voices to advocate for worker cooperatives at the local, state and national level.
 We provide consulting and technical assistance to cooperatives old and new.
-And through the education, training and organizing work of our Democracy at Work Institute, we expand the promise of cooperative business ownership to reach those who need it the most.
+And through the education, training and organizing work of our partner organization, the Democracy at Work Institute, we are committed to ensuring cooperative business ownership reaches those who need it the most.

 Our Federation is led by a 100% member-elected Board of Directors, member councils, and a small but mighty staff with offices in Oakland, CA and Philadelphia, PA.
 Annual membership dues are our primary funding source, supplemented by small grants, consulting and program contracts, and individual contributions.

 We invite you to join us in advancing the movement for workplace democracy and economic justice by becoming a workplace member or individual supporter today.